 If you're planning to watch the Boston Marathon anywhere near the finish line, do NOT try to drive into the city.
 Many roads will be closed, traffic will be totally congested, and parking will be a nightmare.

-Street closures and parking restrictions impact six central Boston neighborhoods: Back Bay, Beacon Hill, Brighton, Fenway/Kenmore, the North End, and Government Center.
+Street closures and parking restrictions typically impact six central Boston neighborhoods: Back Bay, Beacon Hill, Brighton, Fenway/Kenmore, the North End, and Government Center.

 The good news?
 The MBTA (T and commuter rail) gives you easy access to almost the entire Marathon route.